Perfect Homemade Marinara Sauce

-If you’re searching for the best marinara sauce recipe that tastes restaurant-worthy yet comes together in minutes, you’ve just found it.
+If you’re searching for the best homemade marinara sauce recipe that tastes restaurant-worthy yet comes together in minutes, you’ve just found it.
 This homemade marinara / pizza sauce is rich, bright, fragrant, and simmered with a Sugarfacebakes twist: crushed fennel seeds.

 Fennel adds a subtle sweetness and classic Italian depth — the kind that makes people ask, “Why does this sauce taste so good?”
 It’s inspired by traditional Italian recipes but elevated in flavor and weeknight friendly in method.